-‘and no one of you is concerned over me and informs me’
+‘and no one of you is concerned over me and informs me’ (lit., and no one of you is sick over me and uncovers my ear)

 [BHS 1 Samuel 22:8]

-Negation of a predication in ancient Hebrew, either by the negative existential marker or by the marker of standard negation, ordinarily requires that the negative marker be overtly expressed with each predication (for the ways in which negation in poetry may differ from prose, see Miller 2005).
-As a result, the negative existential marker in (40) cannot be understood as negating the two predications expressed by the participles.
-Instead, the negative existential marker functions as a negative quantifier ‘no one’.
+The negative existential marker in (40) cannot be understood as negating the two predications expressed by the participles because negation of a predication in ancient Hebrew, either by the negative existential marker or by the marker of standard negation, regularly requires that the negative marker be overtly expressed with each prediction (for the ways in which negation in poetry may differ from prose in this regard, see Miller 2005).
+Instead, the negative existential marker in (40) functions as a negative quantifier ‘no one’.

 Conclusion